 The moa, adzebill and a native goose were hunted to extinction by Māori.
 The giant Haast’s eagle disappeared with the loss of its main prey, the moa.
 The piopio and the laughing owl disappeared after the arrival of Europeans, and the native quail was last seen around 1870.
 The eastern weka disappeared from Canterbury in the early 20th century.
 Kiwi, kākāpō, yellowheads, parakeets and tūī have disappeared from Banks Peninsula.

 Cantabrians such as Thomas Potts, Leonard Cockayne and Harry Ell were prominent in the growth of New Zealand’s conservation movement.
 Conservation is still a major issue.
-Problems include loss of habitats for native species, pollution and over-exploitation of water resources.
+Problems include loss of habitat for native species, pollution, and over-exploitation of water resources.

 Irrigation, homes and industries, conservation programmes, recreational fishing and power generation compete for water, which once seemed a limitless resource.
 Nitrate levels in groundwater are worryingly high in some areas.
 Erosion in the high country is also a problem.

-The Department of Conservation in 2005 administered nearly 20% of the land area of Canterbury (including South Canterbury).
+In 2005, the Department of Conservation administered nearly 20% of the land area of Canterbury (including South Canterbury).
 Reserves were first set aside at Hanmer Springs in 1881 and at Arthur’s Pass in 1901.
 Small forest reserves were created on Banks Peninsula.
 Arthur’s Pass National Park became the South Island’s first national park in 1929.

 Other initiatives include:

 Horomaka (Banks Peninsula) was important because it combined the resources of forest and sea.
-But artefacts have been found inland, at summer camps for expeditions to gather moa and weka, eels and rats.
+Artefacts have also been found inland, at summer camps for expeditions to gather moa and weka, eels and rats.

 In the 1830s, whaling ships began anchoring in Port Cooper (Lyttelton Harbour) and Akaroa Harbour.
 Shore whaling stations were established in the southern bays of Banks Peninsula.

 Signatures to the Treaty of Waitangi were gathered at Akaroa in 1840, opening the way for British settlement.
-But organised settlement began when a French captain founded the Nanto-Bordelaise Company, which sent out French (and German) settlers, arriving in August 1840.
-Though British sovereignty had been proclaimed by the time they arrived, the French settlers stayed to found Akaroa.
+But organised settlement began when a French captain founded the Nanto-Bordelaise Company, which sent out French (and German) settlers who arrived in August 1840.
+Though British sovereignty had been proclaimed by this time, the French settlers stayed to found Akaroa.

 From a Banks Peninsula whaling station, a small party of Englishmen set out in 1840 to establish a farm on the plains.
 After 18 months at Putaringamotu (Riccarton), they abandoned the venture.
 But in 1843 brothers John and William Deans returned to the same site to found the first permanent European settlement on the plains.

 In 1848 the Canterbury Association was founded in England, inspired by Edward Gibbon Wakefield and John Robert Godley, to start a settlement in New Zealand.
-They sent out Captain Joseph Thomas, who was not deterred by the swamps, a lack of timber, and tricky access between port and plains.
-He laid out the port town of Lyttelton and the plains town of Christchurch, and began a road over the Port Hills before the first settlers arrived.
+They sent out Captain Joseph Thomas, who was not deterred by the swamps lack of timber, and tricky access between port and plains.
+He had laid out the port town of Lyttelton and the plains town of Christchurch, and begun a road over the Port Hills, by the time the first settlers arrived.

 The first four Canterbury Association ships (the Randolph, Cressy, Sir George Seymour and Charlotte Jane) arrived in December 1850.
-Between 1850 and 1853, 3,549 settlers arrived.
-Of these, 400 were land purchasers, and the rest were mostly labourers and servants.
+By 1853, 3,549 settlers had arrived.
+Of these, 400 were land purchasers and the rest mostly labourers and servants.
 The association’s goal was to replicate England’s stable, class-based society in Canterbury.

 The northern mountains were explored by men trying to find ways to bring sheep from Nelson and Marlborough into Canterbury.
 Routes were discovered from the upper Clarence River onto the Hanmer Plain in 1850–51.